uesseu/ninwavelets/README.md

 **You should not use this package for work!**
 (In fact, this package is useful "for me".)

-~~Ofcource, I can not say "This is reliable code" at all.~~
-~~But is it impossible to write python for non engineer?~~
-~~Is it impossibe to understand wavelet transform for non scholar?~~

 # Contribution
 I am glad to receive contribution!
-Because I am a lonely nurd, if I could speak about wavelet, I am pleased.
 I want to hear constructive oppinions, if I could.

 But, I cannot receive such contribution like...

 - Delete whole of this repository to delete bugs!
 - I am a PHD, and so, just change the authors name and make it reliable!

-I want to enjoy, and if I could, I want to let you enjoy.
-It is the rule of this project.

 # Licence
 Copyright (c) 2020 Forest Segne